Brand Infringement: Definition, Types, Policies, Claims | BT Seller Academy

 2. Marketplace Infringement Policy

 Marketplaces follow an infringement policy against reports when the appropriate owner of the brand complains about other sellers misusing their brand name.
+Thanks to online tools, brands can now discover potential intellectual property infringement of competitors and enforce exclusive rights to their products and brand name.
 All violations are highlighted via infringement form for the marketplace to take the right action.

 2.1 Anti-Counterfeiting Policy:

 - Counterfeiting is an unlawful reproduction of a registered trademark—or a mark that is very similar to a registered trademark— in connection with the sale of a product that does not come from the trademark holder.